Efficient method for calculation of low-temperature phase boundaries: Introduction

 Moreover, the presence of soft modes or structural complexity can make phonon calculations particularly delicate, further increasing the computational burden.
 These challenges are especially pronounced in materials with complex bonding environments or multiple competing polymorphs.
 Silica (\ce{SiO_2}), for example, exhibits a rich array of pressure- and temperature-dependent phases, including tridymite, quartz, coesite, and stishovite, each with distinct structural motifs and vibrational properties \cite{Swa.Sax.Sun.Zha1994}.
 Capturing the correct stability fields of such phases requires careful treatment of the vibrational entropy in addition to static lattice energetics.

-In this work, we present a general and efficient framework for calculating low-temperature phase boundaries by combining a higher-order expansion of the \gls{cc} equation with a few \gls{qha} calculations. \Gls{qc} are included via a perturbative treatment in orders of Planck’s reduced constant $\hbar$.
-This framework significantly reduces the number of required calculations while naturally incorporating quantum and low-order anharmonic effects, for selected internal \glspl{dof}.
+In this work, we present a general and efficient framework for calculating low-temperature phase boundaries by combining a higher-order expansion of the \gls{cc} equation with a small number of \gls{qha} calculations. \Gls{qc} are included via a perturbative treatment the terms of which are evaluated using harmonic phonon frequencies within the \gls{qha}.
+This accounts for zero-point energy and its effect on the critical pressure at low temperatures, but does not capture anharmonic quantum effects beyond those already implicit in the volume dependence of the \gls{qha} phonon frequencies.
+This framework significantly reduces the number of required calculations while naturally incorporating quantum effects and low-order anharmonicity for selected internal \glspl{dof}.